awesomephant/blog/_posts/2017-08-27-dissertation.md

 On the other side is the populist critique of modern housing as being fundamentally at odds with the people's inherent individualism, as evidenced by the ubiquitous image of the derelict block - A line of attack which originates in the 1970s.
 Oscar Newman's 1972 study "Defensible Space: People and Design in the Violent City" linked modernist housing with increased crime, arguing that the spatial design of housing blocks makes them inherently unsafe, and that private space, rather than public space should be prioritized.
 Newman's study has since been criticised as relying on overly broad assumptions about the nature of human interaction, for instance by Steventon (1996).
 Popular critics such as Tom Wolfe (1981) criticise modernist housing as being overly academic and fundamentally unfit for its purpose.
 Wolfe cites the widely publicized demolition of the Pruitt–Igoe housing estate in St. Louis in 1972 (only 20 years after its construction) as evidence for the failure of modernist principles.

+This popular rejection of modernist housing models on the grounds that *it doesn't reflect people's individualism* can be linked to the emergence of modern consumerism in the second half of the 20th century.
+As Miles (1998) shows, consumer culture emerges as a result of an increase in real wages and improved production methods suddenly making commodities available to large parts of the population.
+This leads to a shift from fordist principles of large-scale production and mass-market appeal to post-fordist production, in which a diversified workforce creates products designed for smaller and smaller sub-sets of consumers.
+As a result of this, consumption becomes a cultural act - a way of asserting your identity, belonging to a particular group or having a certain level of status.
+Crucially, the idea of consumer freedom is linked to the idea of political freedom.
+Slater (1997) argues:

+> To be a consumer is to make choices: to decide what you want, to consider how to spend your money to get it [...].
+'Consumer souvereignty' is an extremely compelling image of freedom: [...] it provides one of the few tangible and mundane experiences of freedom which feels personally significant to modern subjects. (slater 1997, p27)

+According to Slater, this link between *consumer choice* and political freedom is especially pronounced in the 1980s, when "collective and social provision gave way to radical individualism - as Thatcher put it, 'There is no such thing as a society, only individuals and their families'" (Slater 1997, p10).

+We see how this focus on individual consumer freedom would lead to a rejection of modernist housing in the 1970s - it is the polar opposite to the collectivist aims of the modernist movement.

 To see how these two conflicts manifest themselves in physcial architecture I'm going to introduce the architectural practice at the Bauhaus, placing it in the wider context of modernist thinking.
 I will then examine the Dessau-Torten housing settlement near Leipzig, Germany as an example of this practice.
 Built by Walter Gropius between 1927 and 1930, Torten has been subject to significant alterations by its residents over the last 90 years.
 By tracking these alterations, I will show how these underlying conflicts shift and overlap over time.
 In closing, I will examine more recent housing models in the context of a post-industrial economy, again discussing how the conflict between individualism and collectivist ideas is reconciled.